magborresen/website-hugo/content/posts/fixed-point-cordic/index.md

 ### Operation Schedule

 As we have previously already stated the allocation of our resources (i.e. one adder and one shifter per $CE$), we can now schedule from the results above.
-Thus for every C-step, we can only do one shift operation and one addition in each $CE$.
-So for $CE_0$, the shifting operations $x_4$ and $x_6$ have the lowest mobility and the highest urgency and thus should be scheduled first.
+For every C-step, we can only do one shift operation and one addition in each $CE$.
+So for $CE_0$, the shifting operations $x_4$ and $x_6$ have the lowest mobility and the highest urgency and should be scheduled first.
 Because of only having one bit-shifter, we have to schedule them in two C-steps.
 As they also have the same mobility, we can schedule them randomly.

-So we will schedule $x_4$ in the first C-step and $x_6$ in the second C-step.
-Now, our resource allocation also permits us to schedule an addition/subtraction in the first C-step, however since both $+_2$ and $+_7$ are dependent on $x_4$ and $x_6$ respectively, we cannot schedule those in C-step $1$.
+We will schedule $x_4$ in the first C-step and $x_6$ in the second C-step.

+Now, our resource allocation also permits us to schedule an addition/subtraction in the first C-step, but since both $+_2$ and $+_7$ are dependent on $x_4$ and $x_6$ respectively, we cannot schedule those in C-step $1$.

 The only operation left for scheduling then is $-\_{10}$.
 For C-step $2$, the only addition that is available to perform is $+_2$ as $x_6$ is also scheduled for this C-step.
 We'll end up scheduling $+_7$ in C-step $3$.
 This scheduling scheme is used for $CE_0$ to $CE_9$.
 For $CE\_{10}$, we can see from the ASAP and ALAP schedules that the operations have no mobility, so we have to schedule them as is.
 Meaning we'll end up with the following schedule.

 {{< figure src="PG_area-1.png" title="Precedence Graph according to schedule" >}}